tju01/lm-eval-for-chat-models/chat-templates.md

 One important aspect that is sometimes ignored is that **[some models](https://huggingface.co/openchat/openchat#conversation-template) require working on a token level** due to the `tokenize(A) + tokenize(B) != tokenize(A + B)` problem.
 So instead of returning a prompt _string_, a 100% correct implementation of the template would return tokens instead.

-### 2.2.1 Implementation in lm-evaluation-harness itself

-Implement the code that maps the conversation to a prompt string or list of tokens.

-### 2.2.2 Using an external library

-FastChat

-There are a some existing libraries, but I hadn't found one that is suitable for evaluation due to insufficient stability, correctness and system message support.
-The current implementations from FastEval could be moved into a separate library, but I will also look again to see if there is a good existing library for this by now.

-### 2.2.3 Using the new HF transformers implementation
+### 2.2.1 Using the new HF transformers implementation

 https://huggingface.co/docs/transformers/main/en/chat_templating